AngelicaAltura/sample_codes/PHP_API_Client/search/Read_me.txt

-This php file is use to Search all tickets under a user with the specified External ID.
+Use to Search all tickets under a user with the specified External ID.

 Resource Zendesk Ticket: https://support.zendesk.com/agent/tickets/2723331